We currently and unfortunately own a Ryan home Murfreesboro, TN, in their Muirwood community. We moved into this home on 12/18/2016.

 The coloring on the wood flooring is already fading due to being cleaned regularly.
 Summary: As the title indicates, "Poor Quality Workmanship & Bare Minimum Priced Materials Used"

-Review about: Ryan Homes House Construction.
+Product or Service Mentioned: Ryan Homes House Construction.

 Reason of review: Bad quality.